 Cooking With Pixian Doubanjiang: Sichuan Sauce for Grilling & Roasting

 What more do you need than sticky-spicy wings and garlic smashed cucumbers?

-You might have noticed I used some of the least expensive cuts of meat/poultry for this recipe, mainly because they are the most flavorful.
+You might have noticed I used some less expensive cuts of meat/poultry for this recipe, because that’s where a sauce really shines.
 What will you use this super Sichuan sauce on?

+Cooking With Pixian Doubanjiang: Sichuan Sauce for Grilling & Roasting